iamankhanna/iamankhanna/README.md

-<h1 align="center">Hi 👋, I'm Aman</h1>
+<h1 align="left">Hi 👋, I'm Aman</h1>
-<h3 align="center">Hello from a tech enthusiast and a passionate software engineer with nearly 6+ years of professional experience in web development with both backend and frontend.
+<h3 align="left">Hello from a tech enthusiast and a passionate software engineer with nearly 6+ years of professional experience in web development with both backend and frontend.
 I love to solve problems.
 I have a strong knowledge in Data Structures and Algorithms, combined with hands-on expertise in modern programming languages like Java, JavaScript, SprintBoot.
 My technical proficiency extends to developing high-performance, scalable applications using Java, Spring Boot, Angular.js, Azure.
 I also have handson experience in Devops for stting up Azure CICD pipelines using jenkins and GitHubActions.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=iamankhanna&label=Profile%20views&color=0e75b6&style=flat" alt="iamankhanna" /> </p>